ABAYALI/MPFM/README.md

 Definition:

 The MPFS model formalizes the emergence of observable 3D physics from a higher-dimensional superspace of raw information.
 Using a projection operator $$\Pi$$ and a spectral Laplacian $$\Delta$$, the model generates attractors corresponding to stable particles, atoms, and molecules.
 Emergent constants ($$\Lambda$$, $$G$$) and particle hierarchies arise naturally from spectral saturation, convexity, and global information minimization.
-This framework unifies quantum mechanics, cosmology, and information theory in a single mathematically consistent structure.

 	Superspace (𝒮): raw information content.
 	Projection (Π): maps information to observable modes, with inherent non-fidelity.